 Fort Larned consists of 9 restored and 1 reconstructed building

-On October 22, 1859 Camp Alert was established on the Pawnee River to provide protection and escort service along the Sane Fe.
+On October 22, 1859 Camp Alert was established on the Pawnee River to provide protection and escort service along the Santa Fe Trail.
 The following year it was moved further west.
 The new more durable sod and adobe fort was named for Colonel Benjamin F. Larned, who was the current Paymaster General for the United States Army.
 The sod walls were replaced over the next few years with locally quarried limestone

 Fort Larned was a key post in the Indian wars from 1859 to 1869, but it also served as an agency of the Indian Bureau in its attempts to provide peaceful solutions to the cultural conflict between the native americans and the whites.